ogatayosuke0117/Ryo/api/irohaee-api_docs_en.md

 | permission | ○ | Authority to delegate | Permissions that are grantable (see below) |

 - Account ID must be created in advance
-- The configurable grantable privileges are below :(refer to [here](https://iroha.readthedocs.io/en/latest/develop/api/permissions.html#list-of-permissions))
+- The configurable grantable privileges are below (refer to [here](https://iroha.readthedocs.io/en/latest/develop/api/permissions.html#list-of-permissions))
    - can_add_my_signatory
    - can_remove_my_signatory
    - can_set_my_account_detail